PurpleTurtleCreative/completionist/readme.txt

 == Frequently Asked Questions ==

+= Is an Asana account required? =

+Yes, an Asana account is required to use Completionist.
+You can quickly [create an Asana account](https://asana.com/create-account) for **FREE**!

 = Are you affiliated with Asana? =

 No, I do not have a business relationship with Asana.
 I just happened to be looking for an Asana integration for WordPress and failed to find an affordable, specialized solution.
-That is why I created Completionist!
+After noticing many others with the same problem, I decided to create Completionist!

-= Is an Asana account required? =
+= Is this WordPress multisite (wpmu) compatible? =

-Yes, an Asana account is required to use Completionist.
-You can quickly [create an Asana account](https://asana.com/create-account) for **FREE**!
+Yes!
+Feel free to activate the plugin at the network level or per blog/subsite.
+If you decide to uninstall Completionist, all plugin data will be properly removed across your network.

+= What languages are supported? =

+The Completionist plugin is written in **American English (en-US)** and currently doesn’t support translation.
+However, your Asana projects and tasks will display their original content which may be in another language.
+All text labels and messages surrounding the Asana data, though, are in American English.

 == Upgrade Notice ==

 = 4.0.0 =
-This plugin will now be hosted from the official WordPress.org Plugins directory.
-Please upgrade immediately so you can continue to receive the latest features, bug fixes, and security updates.
+This plugin is now hosted from the official WordPress.org Plugins directory.
+Please upgrade immediately so you can continue to receive the latest features, bug fixes, and security updates!

 == Changelog ==

-_Here are the latest changes.
-You can access the complete changelog history at [https://purpleturtlecreative.com/completionist/plugin-info/](https://purpleturtlecreative.com/completionist/plugin-info/)_
+_Here's what has changed in the past 3 releases.
+To access the complete changelog history, please visit [https://purpleturtlecreative.com/completionist/plugin-info/](https://purpleturtlecreative.com/completionist/plugin-info/) or see `changelog.md` in Completionist's files._

-### 4.0.0 - [unreleased]
+### 4.0.0 - 2023-12-10

 #### Added